The Sanatorium Town of Tskaltubo, Georgia

-Tskaltubo as a whole has the potential to become a new cultural and tourist center of Western Georgia.
-Nearby the International Airport in Kutaisi, which receives a large number of international flights every day; important tourist sites like Sataplia (with dinosaur footprints), and the Prometheus Caves are rated one of the best in Europe.
+Nearby the International Airport, which receives a large number of international flights every day and is expanding in November 2019; important tourist sites like Sataplia (with dinosaur footprints), and the Prometheus Caves are rated one of the best in Europe.

 However to have THIS much development taking place under the noses of the refugees seems a little harsh.
 Surely these people need to be re-homed prior to more work taking place?

 On the subject of tourism and whether or not it is appropriate to visit these part occupied buildings, this is something I have considered in depth on both occasions.
 On both occasions my main reason for visiting Tskaltubo was to explore the sanatoriums and learn about the history of the town and the spa culture.